-Today’s employers are in unique situation: there are five different generations working under one roof.
-We can find traditionalists, who are already officially retired, but still active employees working together with Gen Z, representatives from our youngest generation, who has just entered (or about to do that) to labor market.
+Today’s employers are in a unique situation: there are five different generations working under one roof.
+We can find traditionalists, who are already officially retired, but still active employees working together with Gen Z, representatives from our youngest generation, who has just entered (or about to do that) to the labor market.

 Companies who are willing to hire and work with people from different generations have different advantages.
-Firstly, they will get wider range and more candidates from whom to choose the best and most suitable employee.
+Firstly, they will get a wider range and more candidates from whom to choose the best and most suitable employee.
 Secondly, diverse teams (which includes also people from different generations) generate better results than non-diverse teams.
 Hence, in case you want to hire the best and be successful you need to have employees from different generations in your organization.

-Each generation has their own characteristics: they have been raised in different eras, in different environments, using different technology – which means that their work habits, as well as channels that they trust and use when applying to the job are different.
+Each generation has their own characteristics: they have been raised in different eras, in different environments, using different technology – which means that their work habits, as well as channels that they trust and use when applying to the job, are different.

 Knowing each generations characteristics and traditions helps in attracting, engaging, retaining, and developing its members.
 So what is this that every organization should know when targeting potential candidates from different generations?*